-FinAid! – The Smart Student Guide to Financial Aid – Here is an award-winning site that has grown into one of the most comprehensive annotated collection of information about student financial aid on the web.
+FinAid! – The Smart Student Guide to Financial Aid – Here is an award-winning site that has grown into one of the most comprehensive annotated collections of information about student financial aid on the web.
 FinAid®’s custom calculators can help you figure out how much school will cost, how much you need to save, and how much aid you’ll need.

 U.S. News and World Report’s Best Colleges and Graduate Schools – The famous annual rankings of the ‘best’ educational institutions and programs in the U.S is available online.
 Search for colleges and graduate schools by name, or fill out the interactive worksheet to find schools by location, cost, size, academic programs, etc. Other categories include financial aid, best values, and hot job tracks.

 City of Bridgeport Budget – Operating Budget broken down by departments.